fsodogandji/freeboxfs/README.md

 freeboxfs
 =========

-A fuse filesystem for remote freebox revolution
+A fuse filesystem for the freebox revolution